-NC BoS CoC plans and conducts an annual Point-in-Time Count (PIT) that counts and collects data on people experiencing homelessness who are both unsheltered and sheltered within emergency shelters and transitional housing.
+NC BoS CoC plans and conducts an annual Point-in-Time Count (PIT) that counts and collects data on homeless people who are both unsheltered and sheltered within emergency shelters and transitional housing.
 NC BoS CoC will provide training, forms, and instruction for Regional Committees on conducting this count.
 Normally, the PIT is held on the last Wednesday in January.
-The PIT count will comply with any additional HUD requirements.
-The Unsheltered PIT Count Lead will work closely with the CE Lead and providers in the community to identify and connect people experiencing unsheltered homelessness to the CE system throughout their tenure.
-The CoC will use the CE by-name list to count the number of people experiencing unsheltered homelessness on the night of the PIT count.
+The PIT will comply with any additional HUD requirements.